Thank you for coming to F2C: Freedom to Connect 2015! [last mods 16Mar15]

 The second leg is the fundamental nature of the Internet, namely well-specified, well-understood public protocols, universally implemented with universal connectivity and open to all who meet its specifications.

-The third is the use of the Internet to promote government of, by and for the people, and to counteract autocratic government power.
+The third is the use of the Internet to promote bottom-up innovation and government of, by and for the people and to counteract anti-innovative vested interests and autocratic power.

 In previous years at F2C: Freedom to Connect . . .

 F2C 2013 featured keynotes by Glenn Greenwald, Vint Cerf, Darcy Burner, and Peter Cochrane, some songs by Lester Chambers of the legendary Chambers Brothers (made possible and introduced by Alexis Ohanian), a panel on big money and state law with Ed Bender and Catharine Rice, a discussion with Derek Khanna (who was fired from the U.S. House for his overly-clueful, promptly suppressed GOP copyright memo), a report from Lafayette, Louisiana on its now-complete municipal FTTH network, and the live broadcast of Democracy Now's daily news hour from the F2C stage.

 F2C: Freedom to Connect 2012 featured keynotes by Aaron Swartz, Eben Moglen, Susan Crawford, Vint Cerf, Lawrence Lessig, and others.
 Here is a video of a few highlights from F2C 2012.
 The entire proceedings are on video here, including this great talk by Professor Eben Moglen, and Aaron Swartz's famous speech on How We Stopped SOPA.